 - Douglas Wilder became the first elected Black governor in Virginia (1990)

-Also, Happy 50th Birthday to Patrick Dempsey, the actor who became popular for his role as Dr. “McDreamy,” on Grey’s Anatomy.
+And, Happy 51st Birthday to Patrick Dempsey, the actor who became popular for his role as Dr. “McDreamy,” on Grey’s Anatomy.
 He raises millions for cancer patients with his annual 50-mile bike ride, The Dempsey Challenge in Maine, to honor his mother, who died of the disease.
 His Dempsey Center for Cancer, Hope and Healing provides free support, education and wellness services to cancer patients, survivors and caregivers.
-Hear more about the race, scheduled for Oct 1, 2016 – welcoming runners, walkers and cyclists, alike– in the video below.
+Hear more about the most recent race in the video below.